MyNameIsJeff-305/study-flow/README.md

 ## How we built it

 We built **StudyFlow** using a combination of **Express** and **Sequelize** on the backend, managing user data and study plans in a structured, scalable way.
 The frontend was built with **React** and **Redux**, allowing for seamless state management and a responsive user interface.
-We integrated AI to dynamically generate study plans and exercises tailored to each user’s unique needs and preferences, making the experience highly personalized.
+We integrated **OpenAI API** to dynamically generate study plans and exercises tailored to each user’s unique needs and preferences, making the experience highly personalized.

 ## Challenges we ran into

 One of the major challenges we faced was optimizing the AI-generated study plans to ensure they were both effective and personalized.
+Obviously, this is an enhancement we will work in the future, considering new prompts depending on the subject the user inputs.
 It took multiple iterations of AI prompt design to generate plans that felt tailored to users’ needs.
 Another challenge was balancing state management in React-Redux, especially when handling real-time updates for study plans and exercises.
 We also had to find the right balance between automation and user control, ensuring that users felt empowered by the AI suggestions.

 ## Accomplishments that we're proud of